is one of the major cities in Devon. This is a little misleading as the

 - son Robert Rowe 1794 born

 in St Leonards, Exeter.
 He marries Mary Ann Bird in 1829 in Exeter.
 In 1841, they are running a pub in Weirfield Place, next door to his mother, Susanna and her second husband.
+The pub is referred to in the trial of William Pitts for murder in 1842 - Exeter Flying Post (24/03/1842).
 But by the 1851 census, Robert is in the Exminster lunatic asylum - he is still there in 1861 and dies in 1865.
 Mary Ann is born in 1799 in Exeter- after Robert's illness, she works as a laundress employing 2 women.
 By 1861, she is a cook in Ottery St Mary and in 1871 is staying with Sarah Webber in Exeter St Thomas - she dies in 1879.